Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 Understanding WebSockets

 WebSockets are a protocol that enables two-way communication between a client and a server over a single, long-lived connection.
 Unlike traditional HTTP requests, which follow a request-response model, WebSockets allow both the client and server to send data to each other asynchronously.
-This makes them ideal for real-time applications, such as chat apps, live sports updates, and collaborative editing tools.
+This makes them ideal for React real-time communication, such as chat apps, live sports updates, and collaborative editing tools.
+This full-duplex communication is a key advantage.

 By maintaining a persistent connection, WebSockets reduce the overhead associated with opening and closing multiple HTTP connections.
 This efficiency leads to faster and more responsive communication between the client and server.